slacgismo/hipas-gridlabd/README.md

 # HiPAS GridLAB-D Development Products

 This repository contain CEC Project EPC-17-046 deliverables.
-In most cases the deliverables for a task have been consolidated in a single document under the title of the task.
-Bulleted item denote deliverables identified in the original SOW.
+In some cases the deliverables for a task have been consolidated in a single document under the title of the task.
+Bulleted items denote deliverables identified in the original SOW.

 ## Task 1 - General Project Tasks
 1. [Final Report](Task%201%20%20-%20Final%20Report.pdf) PENDING